geopython/pygeometa/README.md

 # pygeometa

-pygeometa is a Python package to generate metadata for meteorological datasets.
+pygeometa is a Python package to generate metadata for geospatial datasets.

 ## Table of Content
 * Overview